prashanth8983/Hibiscus/README.md

 - "Attention Is All You Need" (Vaswani et al., 2017)
 - Modern transformer implementations (Hugging Face, PyTorch)
 - Best practices from the deep learning community

----

-**This transformer implementation provides a production-ready foundation for natural language processing tasks with comprehensive tooling, extensive testing, and professional development practices.**